vamsir-18/Soc-Detection-Lab/data-exfiltration-detection/README.md

 Because of this, these detections should always be reviewed in context rather than treated as immediate incidents.

+## Alert Context

+This alert is generated when a user or endpoint sends an unusually large volume of data to an external destination compared to its normal behavior, especially when the transfer occurs outside typical working hours or to a previously unseen destination.

 ### What I Check First When This Alert Fires

 Before escalating, I usually answer these questions: